 The Most Beautiful Places to Visit in Georgia

-With warmer months slowly creeping in, you’re going to need a few waterside getaways on your list, and Jekyll Island’s Driftwood Beach is one of the most stunning beaches in Georgia.
+Even though temperatures are gradually decreasing as we enter the final stretch of 2021, a trip to Jekyll Island’s Driftwood Beach, one of Georgia’s most stunning beaches, may be exactly what you need.
 Yes, it’s nearly five hours from Atlanta, but its iconic driftwood and tree-clad shores are definitely worth the drive.
 Driftwood Beach’s unique, otherworldly scenery will make for some pretty great photos and some truly unforgettable memories.

 Right near the border of northwest Georgia and Tennessee is Lookout Mountain, and one of its prized locations is Rock City Gardens, which rests atop the mountain.
 There, visitors can marvel at ancient rock formations, lively gardens, and breathtaking panoramic views.
 In light of COVID-19, timed-entry tickets are available for patrons, making for a safer and more social-distanced experience for those witnessing the wondrous beauty of Rock City Gardens.

 If you love the BeltLine but desperately need a switch of scenery from the city, head west to enjoy Carrollton.
 There, you’ll find the Carrollton Greenbelt, an 18-mile shared-use path designed for pedestrians, bikers, and skaters.
 It claims the title of Georgia’s largest paved loop trail system, and—like the BeltLine—the Carrollton Greenbelt brings together neighborhoods, commercial areas, city parks, and even the University of West Georgia’s campus, making it easy to explore the rest of what Carrollton has to offer as well.